 WANT TO BE THE NEXT INTERNET BILLIONAIRE? - Most entrepreneurs dream of starting a business that will provide them with financial security and even extreme wealth.
 You often see very successful entrepreneurs fail many times before they hit it big and even when they do they sell up only to go in search of the next challenge.
 You see an entrepreneur, in most cases, is not just concerned about the wealth but rather by taking an idea and making it work.

 The downside to being an entrepreneur is the cold hard truth that many ventures fail within the first 18 months, but for a true entrepreneur this will not deter them from moving on and coming up with another idea or two.

 Creating a successful business, online or off line is about perseverance, time and dedication and whilst many of us dream of having a successful business few ever make the cut, in terms of what it really takes to succeed.
 Still interested in becoming the next Internet Billionaire?
 Read on…

 The very first thing you need is an idea.
 Will any old idea work?
 Well no, unfortunately it won’t.
 Over the years that I have been trying, and often failing to succeed, I have met many people with many ideas and these ideas generally fall into two categories:

 - Niche Market

 A Niche Market

-This is one where you will target a very specific target market.
+This is one where you will target a very specific market group.
 For instance if you set up a website that provides information and products for Toy Car Collectors.
-Collecting toy cars is of course restricted to those who are indeed interested in the subject and are avid collectors of toy cars.
+Collecting toy cars is of course restricted to those who are indeed interested in the subject and who are avid collectors.
 There is nothing wrong with entering a niche market but you must understand that the visitors and potential customers will be restricted in numbers.

 A Worldwide Market